Farzad-1996/Farzad-1996.github.io/_pages/projects.md

 ### [2020 - *Current*]
 -----------
-* Image Captioning.
+* Medical Fact Checking.
+* Automated Identification of Incidentalomas from Radiology Reports.
-* Explainable Artificial Intelligence for Text and Image.
+* Explainable Artificial Intelligence for Text and Image in Medical AI.
-* Paraphrasing of Bangla Text.
-* Topic Modelling.

 ## Undergraduate Course Projects [2015-2020]
 ----------------